Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.44 React Dependencies & Styling the Keeper App/README.md

 ```

 If the icon does not appear as expected, ensure the correct stylesheet and className are applied to the form.
 Copy the stylesheet from the starting project and update the form in `CreateArea` with the correct className to apply consistent styling.

+## Adding Animation with the Zoom Component

+To animate the Fab button, wrap it inside a Zoom component from Material-UI.
+Import the Zoom component and use it with the `in` prop set to a boolean value.
+If `in` is true, the component transitions in; if false, it does not.